benhills/CodingBootCamp/README.md

 - /Intermediate/4_Interp&SigProc.ipynb
 - /Intermediate/5_BasicDataScience.ipynb

 *Homework*: Obtain a dataset that is relevant to your research.
-This could be supplied by your faculty and/or graduate student advisor, or you could find it somewhere on the internet (e.g. through the National Snow and Ice Data Center).
+This could be supplied by your faculty and/or graduate-student advisor, or you could find it somewhere on the internet (e.g. through the National Snow and Ice Data Center).
 You will use this dataset in future exercises, so make it something that you are interested in.
-Reach out to me if you are having trouble finding something.
+Reach out to me if you are having trouble finding something relevant.

 ## Days 3 & 4 - Scientific Applications